It turns out that the amount of ‘giving’ in the world has dropped a few points over the last couple of years.

 Let’s say, for example, that you donate $2,500 every year towards a cause that you support, and plan to do so for the rest of your life.
 You would, however, like that contribution to continue past your lifetime, too.
 Here’s how you can use life insurance to make that happen:

-One way to go about it is listing your charity as a beneficiary of your Life Insurance policy.
+- By listing your charity as a beneficiary of your Life Insurance policy.
 You could choose to have a stand-alone policy with your charity as the sole beneficiary, or you could list your charity as one of the beneficiaries of your existing policy.

 You can instruct that your charity receives a sum of $100,000, which when invested, would generate a modest return of 2.5% per annum.
 That makes your annual $2,500 contribution eternal.

-An Individual would, for instance, set up a foundation in the family name, with the intent to exist long after their lifetime.
+An individual would, for instance, set up a foundation in the family name, with the intent to exist long after their lifetime.

 They can then route all their charitable giving to various causes and organizations through the foundation.
 The foundation itself can purchase a Life Insurance policy in your name, and pay policy premiums, with the funds available to it.